pink-room/fastlane-plugin-run_tests_firebase_testlab/README.md

 * Authenticates with Google Cloud.

-* Runs Android tests in Firebase testlab.
+* Runs Android tests in Firebase Test Lab.

 * Fetches the results to a local directory.